- Download our Moving to Madrid Guide (PDF)

 Cost of accommodation in Madrid

-Accommodation in Madrid is the second priciest in Spain, following Barcelona as the country's most expensive city to rent in.
+Accommodation in Madrid is the second priciest in Spain, making Barcelona the country's most expensive city to rent in.
 Securing well-priced and quality accommodation in the city centre is notoriously challenging.
 The properties in the city centre are usually older with few modern amenities, but they offer quick access to Madrid's commercial hub.

 Cost of transport in Madrid

 Expats will find that life in the capital without a car is easy and even preferable.
 With a population of 6.8 million, Madrid's roads are congested, while parking is scarce and expensive.
-The efficient public transport system includes buses, a metro and taxis, all of which offer day and night access to all the districts in the city.
+The efficient public transport system includes buses, a metro, and taxis, all of which offer day and night access to all the districts in the city.

-Cost of food in Madrid
+Cost of groceries in Madrid

 Spanish cuisine is one of the most famous in the world.
 Some staples include olive oil, seafood, fresh produce and wine.
 Expats looking to adopt a Mediterranean diet can expect to spend significantly less than on a diet that contains a lot of red meat and dairy products, as these can be costly in Madrid.

-Cost of entertainment in Madrid
+Cost of entertainment and eating out in Madrid

 The city also offers multiple manicured parks ideal for running, walking or picnicking.
 Most of these green spaces are free to access, making them an excellent option for expats on a tight budget.